Carreau/ipython-wiki/IPEP-27:-Contents-Service.md

 When given, the Contents service shall return a model in the requested type and/or format.
 If the request cannot be satisfied, e.g. `type=text` is requested, but the file is binary, then the request shall fail with `400` and have a JSON response containing a 'reason' field, with the value 'bad format' or 'bad type', depending on what was requested.
+A client can also optionally specify a `content` argument via URL parameter.
+If `content=1` is requested (the default), the full contents of the document are returned.
+If `content=0` is requested, the `content` field is empty.

     GET /path/to/file.bin?format=text